Meet Dr. Michael KhazzamShoulder Injury Specialist

 “For me, the disciplines of music and medicine are not so dissimilar,” he says.
 “They share in requiring responsibility, accountability, dedication, and, for sure, a certain passion.”

-Dr. Khazzam is the Assistant Professor of Orthopaedic Surgery in UTSW’s Department of Orthopaedics.
+Dr. Khazzam is an Associate Professor of Orthopaedic Surgery.
 His passion he carries over into clinical research as well, where he operates a robust program aimed at enhancing treatments for orthopaedic injuries and conditions.